oosmos/OOSMOSjs/README.md

 - Same code runs in a browser or `Node.js`.
 - Supports arbitrarily deep hierarchical state machines.
 - Supports state local variables.
 (Ideal for caching `jQuery` elements.)
-- Simple API: Only 5 principle APIs.
+- Simple API: Only 5 principal APIs.
 - Can run multiple state machines concurrently.
 - Can inherit any `OOSMOS` state machine without using the JavaScript prototype mechanism.
 (See the **Inheritance** example below.)
 - Events can pass arguments into the state entry function via transitions.

 *Note: OOSMOS stands for **O**bject **O**riented **S**tate **M**achine **O**perating **S**ystem.
 OOSMOS is a small footprint C/C++ state machine operating system for the industrial IOT space.
 (See [www.oosmos.com](http://www.oosmos.com).)
 This JavaScript implementation borrows from the Object-Oriented and
-State Machine elements of OOSMOS but not the Operating System elements.*
+State Machine elements of OOSMOS but the Operating System elements are supported by the JavaScript runtime.*

 ### Example